pomerium/pomerium/docs/docs/tcp/client.md

 (optional)

-The Pomerium proxy service address.
-This is required if the **Destination URL** can't be resolved from DNS or a local `hosts` entry, or if the proxy service uses a non-standard port.
+The Pomerium Proxy service address.
+This is required if the **Destination URL** can't be resolved from DNS or a local `hosts` entry, or if the Proxy service uses a non-standard port.

 #### CA File Path or CA File Text